dbasak125/Instagram-Challenge-Unshredder/README.md

 <h2>OS used: Max OS X 10.11.6</h2>

 The script intelligently detects shred width from supplied shredded image.
 No assumptions and hardcodings!
-Unshredder uses a simple SSD match to find the best fit to jigsaw puzzle.
+Unshredder uses a simple SSD match followed by path tracing to find the best fit to jigsaw puzzle.

 Debaditya Basak
 01/28/2017